EdDataScienceEES/tutorial-HeleneEngler/index.md

 The relationship between a dependent (or response) variable and an independent variable (also called 'predictors', 'covariates', 'explanatory variables' or 'features') can be estimated/modelled with regression analysis.
 Linear regression is used to find a linear line which fits the most data points according to a specific mathematical criterion.
 This can be help us understand and predict the behaviour of complex systems or analyse observational and experimental data.

 However, linear models only describe the relationship between one dependent and one independent variable.
 This can be especially limiting in environmental systems, where most processes or observations are influenced by a variety of different factors.
 This is where multiple regression comes in: **multiple linear regressions** can give a line of best fit to predict the relationship of a dependent and multiple independent variables.
 While this allows the exploration of many factors that may influence a dependent variable, such models can become increasingly more complex, as more and more explanatory variables are added.
-When [interactions]() or [polynomials]() are included, things can become exceedingly.
+When [interactions](https://en.wikipedia.org/wiki/Interaction) or [polynomials](https://en.wikipedia.org/wiki/Polynomial) are included, things can become exceedingly.
 Thus it is important to identify the parameters which actually influence the dependent variable and make a significant statistical contribution to our model.
 While this selection process should always be based on **scientific reasoning** and an **understanding of the theory of the systems** studied, there are statistical methods that can help us with the selection process based on statistical criteria: Once a sensible subset of parameters has been narrowed down, hierarchical regression analysis (HRA), can be used to compare successive regression models and to determine the significance that each one has above and beyond the others.
 This tutorial will explore how the basic HRR process can be conducted in R.

 > **_NOTE:_** *Do not confuse hierarchical regression analysis with hierarchical modelling.
-Hierarchical modelling is a type of “multi-level modeling” which is a used to model data with a nested structure.
-[This website] explains the differences between hierarchical regression and modelling very well if you are still having trouble separating them.*
+Hierarchical modelling is a type of “multi-level modeling” which is a used to model data with a nested structure.*

 <a name="3.
 Hierarchical Regression Analysis "></a>
 ## 3. Hierarchical Regression Analysis